-Step 4: Application of the floor
+Step 4: Application of the floor (automatically in the 2021 Data Reporting Form)

-In the fourth step, the 'accounting measure' for derivative liabilities is multiplied by 75% in order to obtain the floor amount.
-The 'accounting measure' means 'liabilities arising from derivatives' in the total liabilities as defined in the step 1.
+In the fourth step, the accounting value for derivative liabilities as defined in Step 1 is multiplied by 75% in order to obtain the floor amount.

-If, under national accounting standards applying to the institution, (some) derivatives are held off-balance sheet, then the 'accounting measure' relates to the negative fair value of derivatives, including accrued interests.
-The latter must be converted into an absolute amount in order to calculate the floor amount.
-Consequently, the floor amount consists of all the derivative liabilities, even if they are held off-balance sheet under national accounting standards.
+If, under national accounting standards applying to the institution, derivatives would be held off-balance sheet, then the 'accounting measure' relates to the negative fair value of derivatives, including accrued interests.
+The latter must be converted into an absolute amount in order to allow for the calculation of the floor amount.
+Consequently, the floor amount includes all the derivative liabilities, even if they are held off-balance sheet under national accounting standards.

-If the institution complies with the conditions to apply netting under the applicable accounting standards, this netting can be applied by the institution in step 4.
+If the conditions applying to netting under the applicable accounting standards have been fulfilled, the netting can be taken into account in step 4.

-This floor amount is applied to the amount calculated in step 3, meaning that the floor amount replaces the amount calculated in step 3 when higher.
+The floor amount is applied to the amount calculated in step 3, meaning that the floor amount replaces the amount calculated in step 3 when higher.

-Step 5: Adjustment of total liabilities
+Step 5: Adjustment of total liabilities (automatically in the 2021 Data Reporting Form)